marionbarker/loopdocs/docs/index.md

 Please consider submitting suggestions for updates and improvements to this documentation or the [Loop app code](index.md#information-for-coders).

 For documentation, please go to the [LoopKit/loopdocs repository Issues page](https://github.com/LoopKit/loopdocs/issues).
 Review issues that are already open.
 If your issue is open, you are welcome to add comments or vote to have the issue handled promptly.
 If your issue is new, please add it by clicking on the `New Issue` button.
 Indicate what page or pages need updating with a brief description, and we'll collaborate from there.
-(Note - you can read the Issues but cannot comment or add a new one unless you have or set up a github userID.)
+(Note - you do not have to log in to github to read the Issues, but you cannot comment or add a new Issue without logging in.)

 If you do not have a github userID, but are a member of the Loop Facebook group or Loop Zulipchat, you can post a message there.
 On Facebook - make sure your post is clear that you have a comment about LoopDocs.
 In Loop Zulipchat, please use the [documentation stream, Loopdocs Issue topic](https://loop.zulipchat.com/#narrow/stream/270362-documentation/topic/Loopdocs.20Issue)